-If the Addams Family and authors Lemony Snicket, Lewis Carroll and Edward Gorey got together and threw a party, it'd be the Edwardian Ball and World's Faire.
+If the Addams Family, Lewis Carroll, Edgar Allan Poe, Lemony Snicket and Edward Gorey got together and threw a party, it'd be the Edwardian Ball and World's Faire.

-It's fantastical, eerie, time-warped and a tad macabre, an annual spectacle of exhibition, performance and dance unlike any other event in San Francisco.
-At the Regency Ballroom on January 18 and 19, 2013, Bay Area folks in corsets, Goth looks, top hats and tails, lace, bustles, and stylishly eccentric outfits will converge to enjoy dark humor, chanteuses, burlesque dancers, taxidermy, ballroom dancing, chanteuses, games and carnival rides, acrobats, tea and absinthe, curiosities and steam-powered technology.
+It's fantastical, eerie, time-warped and a touch macabre, an annual spectacle of theater, performance, exhibition and dance unlike any other event in San Francisco.
+At the Regency Ballroom on January 17 and 18, 2014, about 3,500 Bay Area folks in corsets, top hats and tails, velvet, Goth looks and stylishly eccentric outfits will converge to revel in dark humor, burlesque, taxidermy, ballroom dancing, chanteuses, games and carnival rides, acrobats, tea and absinthe, curiosities and steam-powered technology.

-The Edwardian Ball began in 1999 as a tribute to the ominous and prolific American writer and illustrator Edward St. John Gorey (1925-2000), an aficionado of cats, fur, ballet, Batman and soap operas.
-Often starring creepy grown-ups, naughty children and odd creatures, Gorey’s tales are twisted and mischievous; his ABC book, The Gashlycrumb Tinies, has 26 tykes meeting their demise in colorful ways), Gorey produced pen-and-ink drawings for The New Yorker and for books by authors ranging from Charles Dickens and Virginia Woolf to H.G.
-Wells, John Updike and other assorted authors.
-He also designed theater sets and costumes (he won a Tony for his costumes for Dracula on Broadway), drew the animated credits for the PBS Mystery! series and was an inspiration to artists such as director Tim Burton, Nine Inch Nails and The Tiger Lillies.
+The Edwardian Ball began in 1999 as a tribute to the ominous, prolific American writer and illustrator Edward St. John Gorey (1925-2000), an aficionado of cats, fur, ballet, Batman and soap operas.
+Often starring creepy grown-ups, naughty children and odd creatures, Gorey’s tales are twisted and mischievous; his ABC book, The Gashlycrumb Tinies, has 26 tykes meeting their demise in colorful ways.
+Gorey also produced pen-and-ink drawings for The New Yorker and for books by authors ranging from Charles Dickens and Virginia Woolf to H.G.
+Wells and John Updike.
+He designed theater sets and costumes (he won a Tony for his costumes for Dracula on Broadway), drew the animated credits for the PBS Mystery! series and was an inspiration to artists such as director Tim Burton, Nine Inch Nails and The Tiger Lillies.

-Aardvark-like and Victorian costumes will no doubt appear at the 2013 Edwardian Ball and World's Faire.
-Over the years, because the "Edwardian" in the name has been widely misconstrued to refer not to Gorey but to the early 1900s, there's also a prevalence of top hats, velvet and other fashions of that era.
+Flapper dresses and oddball props will no doubt appear at the 2014 Edwardian Ball and World's Faire.
+Over the years, because the "Edwardian" in the name has been widely misconstrued to refer not to Gorey but to King Edward VII of the early 1900s, there's also a prevalence of top hats, bodices, long skirts and other fashions of that era.
 That's fine, because the dress code is more about creativity than historical accuracy.
-(Should you be stumped for a costume, a vendor bazaar offers vests, jewelry, millinery ranging from dainty to daring, feathered and fur-trimmed accessories and make-up jobs).
-If you like gawking at the get-ups at Halloween in the Castro and at Bay to Breakers, you’ll have a ball during the Edwardian weekend.
+(Should you be stumped for a costume, a vendor bazaar offers jackets, millinery ranging from dainty to daring, feathered and fur-trimmed accessories, jewelry and make-up jobs).
+If you like to gawk at the get-ups at Halloween in the Castro and at Bay to Breakers, you’ll have a ball during the Edwardian weekend.

 The Edwardian World's Faire and Edwardian Ball